 Self-Storage facilities are found in rural, urban, and suburban areas throughout King County.
-Since Public Storage's purchase of the Shurgard self-storage company, in late 2006, it has become King County's dominate self-storage owner/operator with approximately 35% of the county's facilities.
+Since Public Storage purchased the Shurgard self-storage company in late 2006, it has become King County's dominant owner/operator with approximately 35% of its facilities.
 Urban Storage is the next most dominant player, owning and operating multiple facilities as well.
-The majority, approximately 55%, are independent operators.
+The majority, about 55%, are independent operators.
 Most self-storage facilities have good exposure and high visibility.
 They are often located near large complexes of multi-family housing.
-Generally, facilities located in rural and suburban neighborhoods are a mix of one or two story buildings that you can drive up to for easy access.
-These are typically on larger sites and often include covered and uncovered, surface storage for recreation vehicles.
-In neighborhoods of higher density, multi-level facilities, three stories and above, are becoming more common.
+Generally, facilities located in rural and suburban neighborhoods are a mix of one- or two-story buildings that you can drive up to for easy access.
+These are typically on larger sites and often include covered and uncovered surface storage for recreation vehicles.
+In neighborhoods of higher density, multi-level facilities, three stories and above are becoming more common.
 Multi-level facilities typically have covered loading docks and large cargo freight elevators that lead to upper floor storage units.

-The newest and updated facilities are equipped with high-tech, multi-camera security systems, individual storage unit alarms, automated access, covered loading areas and climate control, with many having on-site manager living space for added security.
-Within the city limits of Seattle, and some of the other urban areas in the County, older warehouses and former big-box retail buildings have been converted to Self-Storage facilities.
+The newest and updated facilities are equipped with high-tech, multi-camera security systems, individual storage unit alarms, automated access, covered loading areas, and climate control.
+Many have on-site manager living space for added security.
+Within the city limits of Seattle and some of the other urban areas in King County, older warehouses and former big-box retail buildings have been converted to Self-Storage facilities.